Argument from love: Comparative rationality of belief in God and Love

 A variant on the argument is a defence of the rationality of theism by comparing faith in God with love, and to suggest that if it isn't irrational to love someone then it shouldn't be seen as irrational to believe in God.
 The philosopher Roger Scruton suggests: "Rational argument can get us just so far...It can help us to understand the real difference between a faith that commands us to forgive our enemies, and one that commands us to slaughter them.
-But the leap of faith itself — this placing of your life at God's service — is a leap over reason's edge.
+But the leap of faith itself—this placing of your life at God's service—is a leap over reason's edge.
 This does not make it irrational, any more than falling in love is irrational."

 Suggested compelling nature of God's Love

 Another variant of the argument is that the evidence for God's love is sufficiently compelling that people can reasonably believe in it, and hence a fortiori believe in God.
-This approach is criticised by Richard Dawkins who suggests that it is an "Argument from emotional blackmail".